jcaughlin/StudentAcheive/README.md

 * **Data Validation**
   * Front End: Bootstrap
   * Server: Java (Libraries Available?)
-  	 *How can I test Server-Side Validation if it is being caught by front End?*
+  	 *How can I UserDao Server-Side Validation if it is being caught by front End?*
   	 * Hibernate "Prepared Statements?"

 * **Logging**